How to Accept Payments Online: 7 Methods

 How to Accept Payments Online: Summary

-It’s also worth noting that how you accept payments depends on where you’re selling your products.
-For example, if you’re selling through an online marketplace, you’ll need to abide by the payment options rules, while setting up an ecommerce store gives you free reign on how you take payments online.
-But let’s quickly recap what we covered to jog our memories…
+For example, if you’re selling through an online marketplace, you’ll need to abide by the payment options rules; while setting up an ecommerce store gives you free reign on how you take payments online.

 The best ways to take payments online are: